 nomination of the gentleman who preceded me.
-We feel in our nomination of the gentleman who presented in our reel in our western country that we are only the majority.
-We appeal the store as the store of the You are decidedly in the majority.
-We appeal to you vou seek new business you so how people.
-You are accuracy in the business you go beyond as the majority.
-When you seek new business you go beyond as the majority.
-When you seek new business you go beyond where you are located to build up the business of whatever par-ticular line you follow.
-Why would it not be a good idea to build up the Sons of Veterans along the same lines, along the thermole-by giving us a Commander-in-Chief in the giving the same channels-by giving us a Commander-in-Chief in the great same channels by giving us a majority that it is a pretty stiff game, but we feel that we are entitled to it and we will make game, but we recer that no you the name of the man who is the good, when we present to you the name of the man who is the good, when we present to year a lake pleasure in seconding
+We feel in our nomination of the gentleman who presents of the lin our western country that we are only the offspring of you eastern appendix appendix we appendix You are decidedly in the majority W appeal to ou as the majority.
+When you seek new business go beyond as the majority.
+When you seek new business go beyond where you are located to build up the business of whatever ticular line you follow.
+Why would it not be build up the Sons of Veterans along the same is along the thermals-by giving us a Commander-in-Ch.
+In the second same channels-by giving us a Commander-in-Chief in the great same channels by giving us a majority that it a preity stiff game, but we feel that we are entitled to it and we make good, when we present to you the name of the man who is the good, when we present to year a lake pleasure in seconding